vyos/vyos-documentation/docs/interfaces/ethernet.rst

 Router advertisements are described in :rfc:`4861#section-4.6.2`.
 They are part of what is known as :abbr:`SLAAC (Stateless Address Autoconfiguration)`.

-.. cfgcmd:: set interfaces ethernet '<interface>' ipv6 router-advert send-advert <true | false>
+.. cfgcmd:: set interfaces ethernet <interface> ipv6 router-advert send-advert <true | false>

    Enable or disable router advertisements in this `<interface>`.

-.. cfgcmd:: set interfaces ethernet '<interface>' ipv6 router-advert prefix '<prefix>'
+.. cfgcmd:: set interfaces ethernet <interface> ipv6 router-advert prefix <prefix>

    Prefix information is described in :rfc:`4861#section-4.6.2`.